beachvolley-zuerich/beachvolley-zuerich.github.io/src/content/faqs/en/compete.md

 ---
-question: Do you compete in a league and/or offer trainings?
+question: Does Beachvolley Zurich Compete in a League or Tournaments?
+Do You Offer Trainings?
 ---

 Nein, aktuell nicht.